 For those who want to bestow their child with a second citizenship outside of the highly taxed western world, there are a number of places that offer “jus soli”, or birthright of the soil.

 Any child born within that country’s territory becomes a citizen at birth, and there are dozens of countries whose laws allow the practice.
+So, which countries automatically give a passport and citizenship to children born there, regardless of nationality of child’s parents?

 Discover how to get a Second Residency and Passport